 Phone: (401) 680-5320

-Civilian agencies for reporting noise
+Civilian agencies for reporting specific / recurrent noise sources

 Webpage: https://311.providenceri.gov